Creating a simple and compelling style of optin form is fairly simple.

 - Using content upgrade and lead magnets can help in more signups

-Overall, the best way to get more subscribers in your list is doing three things:
+Overall, the best way to get more subscribers on your list is by doing three things:

-- Selection of conversion-focused optin form formats and colors
+- Selection of conversion-focused optin form formats and colours – I would recommend content upgrades

 Do share how well did you do replicating my strategies for increasing conversion rate in the comments section below.